-Post-mining impacts were investigated with a Project recovery model, commencing from the end of mining at the Project and were run for 250 years.
+Post-mining impacts were investigated with a Project recovery model for the optimised final landform (i.e. three residual voids), commencing from the end of mining at the Project and were run for 2,000 years, followed by a steady-state (long-term equilibrium) timestep.
 The model used post-mining predicted groundwater levels as the starting heads, and removed all drain cells simulating the proposed mining areas to allow groundwater levels to equilibrate.
-At the end of mining, the properties of the final void cells were converted to values representative of void values.
-The location of the final voids for the Project are shown on Figure 6-11.
+At the end of mining, the properties of the residual void cells were converted to values representative of void values.

-The final voids would accumulate water overtime due to rainfall and inflows from recovered groundwater levels.
-The equilibrated final void water levels were determined by the balance between the direct rainfall and rainfall runoff from the surrounding catchment against the evaporation loss from the lake surface.
-This was achieved through surface water balance modelling (WRM Water & Environment [WRM], 2021).
-A time variant constant head boundary condition was then used to implement the predicted final void water level at equilibrium obtained from the final void water balance model prepared by WRM (2021) into the groundwater recovery model.
+The residual voids would accumulate water over time due to rainfall, surface water runoff and groundwater inflows from recovered groundwater levels.
+The equilibrated residual void water levels were estimated by the balance between groundwater inflow and the direct rainfall and rainfall runoff from the surrounding catchment against the evaporation loss from the lake surface.
+This was achieved through iterative surface water balance modelling (WRM Water & Environment [WRM], 2022).
+The predicted residual void water levels at equilibrium obtained from the residual void water balance model prepared by WRM (2022) was then implemented into the groundwater recovery model using a time variant constant head boundary condition for the final recovery simulation.
+Figure 6-11 provides the simulated recovery of groundwater levels in the residual voids based on the surface water balance modelling.

-Figure 6-10 illustrates the predicted recovery of groundwater levels in the final voids.
-The graph shows that the groundwater recovery is a slow process with the recovery rate declining as it reaches equilibrium conditions.
-The long-term equilibrated water levels in the final voids achieved after 150 years would be:
+Figure 6-11 supports that the groundwater recovery is a slow process with the recovery rate declining as it reaches equilibrium conditions.
+Most groundwater recovery in the vicinity of the voids is achieved after 250 years, and the equilibrated water levels in the residual voids is predicted to be:

-- North-west Pit Void 160 mAHD;
+- North-west Pit Void 128 mAHD;

-- West Pit Void 124 mAHD;

-- Main Pit Void 157 mAHD; and
+- West Pit Void 104 mAHD; and

-- South Pit Void 140 mAHD.
+- Main Pit Void 141 mAHD.

-Freeboard, i.e. the difference in elevation between the long-term equilibrated water levels in the final voids (above) and the surrounding crest elevation is as follows:
+The freeboard, for each of the residual voids (i.e. the difference in elevation between the long-term water levels in the residual voids and the pit crest elevation) is as follows:

-- North-west Pit Void approximately 50 m;
+- North-west Pit Void approximately 62 m;

-- West Pit Void approximately 79 m;
+- West Pit Void approximately 89 m; and

-- Main Pit Void approximately 60 m;

-- South Pit Void approximately 55 m.
+- Main Pit Void approximately 49 m.

-The long-term equilibrated water levels predicted as part of the numerical groundwater modelling is generally consistent with the results of the final void modelling undertaken for the Surface Water and Flooding Assessment (WRM, 2021).
+The long-term equilibrated water levels predicted as part of the numerical groundwater modelling is generally consistent with the results of the residual void modelling undertaken for the Surface Water and Flooding Assessment (WRM, 2022).